Danuvia VD-01

 The Forte VD.01(often called Danuvia VD-01) is a pistol manufactured, for a short time, by Danuvia Engineering Industries from 1990.
 In 1998, the rights to manufacture were sold to Intermodul Weapon Shops.
-The gun has gained some international attention as an oddity due to its unorthodox appearance and helical magazine.
+The gun has gained some international attention as an oddity due to its unorthodox appearance and helical magazine, and is often compared to the Calico M590 and M960A.
+The gun has polygonal rifling.

+The Danuvia factory, having taken over prototypes by Róbert Vörös, only produced 50–60 examples of the pistol in the early 1990s.
+Due to difficult economic conditions at the factory caused by the deliberate downsizing of Hungarian arms production, production was limited.
+A submachine-gun version was produced as a prototype, but never entered mass production.
+It’s likely the designers considered developing the submachine-gun variant during the design draft, supported by the high magazine capacity, the submachine-gun-like controls, and the magazine’s construction.

 Some prototypes of a machine pistol version were built.